Unknown-527/Procedural-Parts-SFS-Removed-Version-/README.md

 This fork can be deleted by original creator when he wants.

 # Do not download Anymore
-This version is being reworked some of the content shall be altered rendering rockets using this update useless
+This version has been reworked some of the content is altered rendering rockets using this update broken if you switch to the new update.